 CompareWallet's Best Airline Miles Credit Cards of 2013

 Citi® / AAdvantage® Platinum Select® MasterCard® - You may notice by the end of this article that a lot of the airline miles card mirror each other.
-The Citi/AAdvantage Platinum Select MasterCard awards cardholders with 30,000 bonus miles after spending $1,000 in the first three months of card ownership.
-The annual fee is $95, waived for the first year, and a $100 discount pass is given every year cardmembership is renewed.* Each Citi/AAdvantage Platinum Select Cardholder will receive Group 1 boarding , 10% of their redeemed miles back each year, and a 25% discount on in flight purchases.
+The Citi/AAdvantage Platinum Select MasterCard awards cardholders with 50,000 bonus miles after spending $3,000 in the first three months of card ownership.
+The annual fee is $95, but it's waived for the first year.* Each Citi/AAdvantage Platinum Select Cardholder will receive Group 1 boarding , 10% of their redeemed miles back each year, and a 25% discount on in flight purchases.